-- Medicare Extra Help assists low-income seniors with prescription drug costs that aren't covered by Medicare Part D. Find out what you need to know about Medicare Extra Help.
+- Medicare Extra Help helps pay prescription drug costs that aren't covered by Medicare Part D. Find out who is eligible for Medicare Extra Help and how to enroll.

-Medicare Part D benefits do not cover every out-of-pocket cost seniors pay at the pharmacy, which can lead to potentially significant cost gaps that seniors on fixed or limited incomes may struggle to meet.
+Medicare Part D benefits do not cover every out-of-pocket cost Medicare beneficiaries pay at the pharmacy, which can lead to potentially significant cost gaps that people on fixed or limited incomes may struggle to meet.

 Who Is Eligible for Extra Help?

 Extra Help is available for Medicare beneficiaries with qualifying income and assets.